Pokefans/Pokefans/doc/Development-Setup.md

 These steps are neccessary to go debugging:
 ## Windows

+Running and working on Windows has its benefits and drawbacks.
+A major drawback is the clusterfuck that's called IIS and/or IIS Express.
+Because we use subdomains, you can either edit the bindings in IISExpress (and need to run it as admin), or use local IIS (and run Visual Studio as admin, because why the f not).
+Alas, here is the list of things to do:

 1. Download and Install Visual Studio (Community), 2015 or greater.
 2. Download the git distribution of your trust
+3. Download and Install node, and put npm in your path.
 3. Clone the project
 4. Open Visual Studio as Administrator (**important**)
 5. Install the full IIS in the Windows control panel.
 Make sure you install .NET with it.